Setting Aside A Small Claims Dismissal

 What happens after I file a Motion to Set Aside Dismissal?

-When you file your Motion to Set Aside Dismissal with the court, check with the court clerk to find out what the next step will be.
+After filing your Motion to Set Aside Dismissal, you will need to check with the court clerk to find out what the next step will be.
 In some small claims courts, a date and time for a hearing on your motion will be set.
 In other justice courts, the judge might decide your motion without a hearing.
 For court contact information or to look up your case to see whether a hearing has been set, click to visit Justice Courts and Look Up My Case.